Dwight L. Moody: Chicago and the postwar years

 In 1858, he started a Sunday school.

 The growing Sunday School congregation needed a permanent home, so Moody started a church in Chicago, the Illinois Street Church in 1864.

 In June 1871 at an International Sunday School Convention in Indianapolis, Indiana, Dwight Moody met Ira D. Sankey.
 He was a gospel singer, with whom Moody soon began to cooperate and collaborate.

 Four months later, in October 1871, the Great Chicago Fire destroyed Moody's church building, as well as his house and those of most of his congregation.
 Many had to flee the flames, saving only their lives, and ending up completely destitute.
-Moody, reporting on the disaster, said about his own situation that: "...he saved nothing but his reputation and his Bible."
+Moody, reporting on the disaster, said about his own situation that: "he saved nothing but his reputation and his Bible."

 In the years after the fire, Moody's wealthy Chicago patron John V. Farwell tried to persuade him to make his permanent home in the city, offering to build a new house for Moody and his family.
 But the newly famous Moody, also sought by supporters in New York, Philadelphia, and elsewhere, chose a tranquil farm he had purchased near his birthplace in Northfield, Massachusetts.
-He felt he could better recover in a rural setting from his lengthy preaching trips.
+He felt he could better recover from his lengthy preaching trips in a rural setting.

 Northfield became an important location in evangelical Christian history in the late 19th century as Moody organized summer conferences.
 These were led and attended by prominent Christian preachers and evangelists from around the world.
 Western Massachusetts has had a rich evangelical tradition including Jonathan Edwards preaching in colonial Northampton and C.I.
 Scofield preaching in Northfield.
 A protégé of Moody founded Moores Corner Church, in Leverett, Massachusetts.

 Moody founded two schools here: Northfield School for Girls, founded in 1879, and the Mount Hermon School for Boys, founded in 1881.
 In the late 20th century, these merged, forming today's co-educational, nondenominational Northfield Mount Hermon School.